cse110-fall22-group12/explore-cordova/README.md

 Setting up the android / ios development may take more time than expected.

 Additionally we don't have a good way to save and auto-update the app.

+Overall this tool seems pretty good, but deploying it to an emulator and making sure your version is up to date feels very annoying.
+It seems like you need an additional emulation tool to test your changes.
+There is no getting around that.
+I have not found a good way to simplify the edit-compile-test workflow unfortunately.

 ### Progressive ###
 This is basically a webiste that is up and easily accessible on the internet, but its responive so you can view and interact easily with it through your browser.
 Something like if you searched up reddit or something through safari or chrome.